dwavesystems/demos/colour-mapping/README.rst

 --------------
 Why only four colours?
 ~~~~~~~~~~~~~~~~~~~~~~
+* In the code, we let each of the regions choose one among four colours.
+Why
-* According to the `Four Colour Theorem
+  are we limiting ourselves to only four colours?
+According to the `Four Colour
-  <https://en.wikipedia.org/wiki/Four_color_theorem>`_, we need no more than
+  Theorem <https://en.wikipedia.org/wiki/Four_color_theorem>`_, we need no more
-  four colours to colour any map such that no two adjacent regions share the
+  than four colours to colour any map such that no two adjacent regions share
-  same colour
+  the same colour

 License
 -------